Purposes:

 1. After returning to the ward, the patient can start drinking and eating according to the doctor's order.
 The patient could intake some warm water first.
 If no vomiting occurs, the patient can eat a liquid or soft diet.

-2. The purpose of putting gauze in the vagina is to stop bleeding.
-The gauze will be removed by the nursing staff the next day after operation, following the doctor's advice.
+2. After the surgery, gauze is inserted into the vagina to put pressure to stop the bleeding.
+The nursing staff will remove the gauze the next day after operation, following the doctor's order.

 3. After the operation, the urinary catheter will be placed around 2 to 3 days.
-After the urinary catheter is removed and urination is smooth and no discomfort, the amount of residural urine in the bladder will be measured through a single catheterization.
-Subsequently, the patient will be discharged from the hospital according to the doctor's instructions.
+After the catheter is removed, if urination is smooth and there are no discomforts, you may be discharged based on the doctor's instructions after measuring the residual urine using non-invasive bladder residual urine measurement or a one-time catheterized measurement.

 4. After the operation, there will be some soreness feeling around the inner thigh due to the surgical wound.
 The doctor will prescribe painkillers as needed.
 This soreness will be relieved about 1 to 2 weeks later.